adamrudolf-becube/cpp-cheatsheet/README.md

 - Every class method that doesn't use members should be placed outside the class.
 If there is still reason to include it in the class, it should be static.
 It helps a lot to the compiler and to you when debugging.
 - Every class methos that reads, but doesn't write members, should be marked as `const`

+### Constructors and desctructors

+- Implement a **virtual destructor** if your class is meant to be inherited from.
+- Don't inherit from a class that doesn't have a virtual destructor (e.g. some standard library classes, like `std::vector`)
+- **Rule of three** - If a class requires a user-defined destructor, a user-defined copy constructor, or a user-defined copy assignment operator, it almost certainly requires all three.
+- **Rule of five** - Because the presence of a user-defined (or = default or = delete declared) destructor, copy-constructor, or copy-assignment operator prevents implicit definition of the move constructor and the move assignment operator, any class for which move semantics are desirable, has to declare all five special member functions.
+- **Rule of zero** - Classes that have custom destructors, copy/move constructors or copy/move assignment operators should deal exclusively with ownership (which follows from the Single Responsibility Principle).
+Other classes should not have custom destructors, copy/move constructors or copy/move assignment operators[1].

+More about rule of 3/5/0 [here](https://en.cppreference.com/w/cpp/language/rule_of_three).

 ### Other